LTA and Government Guidance allows group coaching to resume! (Limited to 5 pupils)

 At Inside Out Tennis the safety and wellbeing of all our coaches and players is of paramount importance.
 We would like to assure you that Inside Out Tennis are following Government and Public Health England guidance regarding COVID-19to take all necessary measures to ensure the health, safety and wellbeing of our players.

-As a non-contact sport in an open environment, we will be continuing to operate as normal for the time being but will continue to closely follow the guidance of the Government and Public Health England.
+As a non-contact sport in an open environment, we will be continuing to operate following the guidance of the LTA, Government and Public Health England.
 In the meantime we have taken actions to help reduce the spread of infection.
-All play is at the discretion of members.
+Group sessions are limited to 5 players per hour, booked and paid for in advance (Including Monday Club Night).

 What action we have taken and implications